 Sink Not Draining But Pipes Clear

-My issue was that maybe I had a bigger problem because in the previous 3 months I had just miraculously unclogged my stubborn bathtub that had standing water.
+My issue was that maybe I had a more significant problem because, in the previous three months, I had just miraculously unclogged my stubborn bathtub that had standing water.

 What is vent stack?
 Where is it, and how can I check/fix it?

 Vent stack blocked?
 The gurgling sound usually means it is “starving” for air.
 Without venting, the flush operation would act as a vacuum and would not properly flush.

 The vent stack is usually hidden behind the wall.
 It is a vertical pipe to which all the drains along with that line tie into.
 Check the toilet too to make sure there is no partial blockage.
-Does the sink do anything funny too?
+Does the sink do anything funny also?

 Check if the vent stack opening up on the roof?

 Maybe yes?
 It is a black pipe that extends past the roof and is open at the top allowing rain to enter.
-So maybe some rain froze on the lip and is restricting the opening of the pipe.
+So perhaps some rain froze on the lip and is restricting the opening of the pipe.

 I have the same problem since installing new efficient flush toilets.
-If it is a vacuum created, could that cause p-traps to dry out or the toilet bowl level to drop when not in use? ( no leaks).
+If a vacuum created could cause p-traps to dry out or the toilet bowl level to drop when not in use? ( no leaks).

 How a Plumbing Trap Can Lose Water